Constitutional Court Procedure Act

 Article 12

-(The Total Number of the Justices in the case of disqualification)
+(The Total Number of the Justices in the Case of Disqualification)

-A Justice who is disqualified in accordance with this Act will not count towards the total number of the Justices.
+A Justice who is disqualified in accordance with this Act will not count towards the total number of the incumbent Justices.

 Article 13